A Model for Studying Anything On the Foundation of the Sermon on the Plain

 Without any time pressure, the group’s members are invited to consider and articulate, primarily to God and themselves, any commitments they would like to make based on their experience.
 The time frame for commitments may be lifelong, or they may be more limited.
 The process of formulating commitments is an ongoing process, and it may take time for a person to even become aware of what their authentic commitments are.

 Insofar as it seems helpful, participants are also invited to describe and write their own commitments, based on what they are committed to do after reading the text.
 These don’t need to be shared, although the group can generously share them with each other.
-Commitments can include doing something, learning to do something, or learning more about something before committing to anything more than that.
+Commitments can include doing something, learning to do something, practicing something or cultivating a practice (such as some particular regular type of prayer), or learning more about something before committing to anything more than that.

-Where a group is able to articulate at least one shared commitment, they are able to move on to step 5.
-A group that can’t articulate at least one shared commitment is invited to continue to iterate on steps 1 through 4 for as long as they like.
+Where a group is able to articulate at least one shared commitment, they have some common ground and are able to move on to step 5.
+A group that can’t articulate at least one shared commitment is invited to continue to iterate on steps 1 through 4 for as long as they like, or to discontinue meeting if insufficient common ground is found.

-The nature of commitments that come out of this text, among people who are aware of themselves and honest, will involve an understanding that they’ll all need an enormous amount of grace and mercy as they attempt to move forward, into the deep waters that sometimes open up when people seriously consider the challenge of these teachings.
+The nature of commitments that come out of this text, among people who are aware of themselves and honest, will involve an understanding that we all need an enormous amount of grace and mercy if we hope to attempt to move forward, into the deep waters that sometimes open up when people seriously consider the challenge of these teachings.

 Practice, Train and/or Study